meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 likely to return, and how soon, and answered a few other questions, “Ah,” said he, “this’ll be as good as drink to my mate Bill.”

-The expression of his face as he said these words was not at all pleasant, and I had my own reasons for thinking that the stranger was mistaken, even supposing he meant what he said.
-But it was no affair of mine, I thought; and besides, it was difficult to know what to do.
-The stranger kept hanging about just inside the inn door, peering round the corner like a cat waiting for a mouse.
-Once I stepped out myself into the road, but he immediately called me back, and as I did not obey quick enough for his fancy, a most horrible change came over his tallowy face, and he ordered me in with an oath that made me jump.
+[:The expression of his face as he said these words was not at all pleasant, and I had my own reasons for thinking that the stranger was mistaken, even supposing he meant what he said.
+But it was no affair of mine, I thought; and besides, it was difficult to know what to do.](#foreshadowbd) The stranger kept hanging about just inside the inn door, peering round the corner like a cat waiting for a mouse.
+Once I stepped out myself into the road, [:but he immediately called me back](#repcallingback), and as I did not obey quick enough for his fancy, a most horrible change came over his tallowy face, and he ordered me in with an oath that made me jump.
 As soon as I was back again he returned to his former manner, half fawning, half